iliasam/stm32f429_vga_examples/README.md

 "sdcard_vga_example" - STM32F429 reads image from SD Card and show it at the VGA display.
 Written for SPL.

 There are some photos of VGA display at "Photos" directory.

+See also this repo: https://github.com/iliasam/STM32_DisplayLink - drawing images at the VGA display using DisplayLink adapter.